Man says he was awake, unable to speak or move during surgery - KESQ

 Click here for updates on this story

-O’FALLON, Missouri (KMOV) — It was supposed to be a routine surgery, but it’s one a St. Louis man says he will remember the rest of his life.
+O’FALLON, Missouri (KCTV KSMO) — It was supposed to be a routine surgery, but it’s one a St. Louis man says he will remember the rest of his life.

 Imagine going under the knife and actually feeling the pain.
 Matt Caswell says it happened to him, and now he’s filing a lawsuit against Washington University, the anesthesiologist, and the certified registered nurse anesthetist.